An easy recipe for a keto fruit cake that tastes wonderfully nutty and rich without being cloyingly sweet.

 - 1½ cups blanched finely ground almond flour

 - 1 cup chopped walnuts

-- Preheat oven to 350 degrees F. Line a small loaf pan (8 X 4 inches) with two overlapping strips of parchment, allowing the strips to overhang on each end, creating handles (as shown in the video).
+- Preheat the oven to 350 degrees F. Line a small loaf pan (8 X 4 inches) with two overlapping strips of parchment paper, allowing the strips to overhang on each end, creating handles (as shown in the video).
 Spray the parchment paper with oil.

-- Add the almond flour, whisking it until very smooth.
+- Add the almond flour, whisking it in until very smooth.
 Whisk in the baking soda.

 - Add the cranberries and walnuts, folding them in with a rubber spatula.

 - Pour the mixture into the prepared loaf pan.
 Smooth the top with a spatula.

 - Bake until a toothpick inserted in the center comes out clean, about 30 minutes.
 The cake won't get very dark.